Vietnamese Pickled Carrots & Daikon (Radish): Đồ Chua

 Notes

-• If daikon is unavailable, you can replace it with kohlrabi or green papaya.
+• No daikon?
+Swap with kohlrabi or green papaya.

-• This brine can also be employed with a variety of other vegetables, including cucumber, cauliflower, broccoli (both the buds and stems), and morning glory / water spinach (rau muống).
+• This brine works beautifully with other veggies too: cucumber, cauliflower, broccoli (buds and stems), or morning glory/water spinach (rau muống).

-• For the brine, all rice vinegar, apple cider vinegar, and distilled vinegar work well.
+• For the brine, rice vinegar, apple cider vinegar, or distilled vinegar all work well.

-• When using a mandolin slicer or vegetable shredder, be cautious because they can be quite sharp.
-It’s a good idea to wear a cut-resistant glove during this process.
+• When using a mandolin or shredder, wear a cut-resistant glove to stay safe.

 Tried this recipe?Let us know how it was!